-- column delimiter (e.g. comma) for CSV/TSV/text files - text encoding (e.g. UTF-8) for CSV/TSV/text files - presence of a header row in the data
+- column delimiter (e.g. comma) for CSV/TSV/text files - column widths for fixed width text files - text encoding (e.g. UTF-8) for CSV/TSV/text files - presence of a header row in the data

-But you can also do this manually by selecting the input item and changing the Delimiter, Encoding and has header fields in the Right pane.
+But you can also do this manually by selecting the input item and changing the Delimiter, Columns, Encoding and has header fields in the Right pane.

-You can select the input item in the Center pane and change any options related to the output in the Right pane.
+You can select the input item in the Center pane and change any related options in the Right pane.